-While the mechanism put forward by this model is fundamentally technological, this section shows that uneven diversification rates between industries cannot reproduce a reversed-TTE when too many restrictions are imposed in consumers' preferences.
-In particular, if consumers are forced to devote an exogenous share of their expenditure to each industry ($\beta = 1$ so $\alpha = \omega_A$ is fixed), terms of trade cannot deteriorate for the lagging economy.
+While the mechanism put forward by this model is fundamentally technological, this section shows that uneven diversification rates between industries cannot reproduce a reverse-TTE when too many restrictions are imposed in consumers' preferences.
+In particular, if consumers are forced to devote an exogenous share of their expenditure to each industry ($\beta = 1$, so α is fixed and equal to ω_A), terms of trade cannot deteriorate for the lagging economy.
 Under such restrictions, preferences in (3) are reduced to a Cobb-Douglas specification, a widely used setting in both trade and growth literatures, so it is useful to analyse the results of the theory proposed here in this benchmark case.
-Moreover, this exercise puts forward interesting results regarding the mechanics of the model.
+Moreover, this exercise puts forward interesting results regarding the mechanics of the model useful for the following section.